org-arl/fjage/src/sphinx/cgw.rst

 Send and receive messages
 -------------------------

 We have seen earlier that the agents interact with each other using messages.
-The python gateway can similarly send and receive messages to the agents running on containers running on diffeent machines.
+The C gateway can similarly send and receive messages to the agents running on containers running on diffeent machines.
 An example of request and response message are as shown below:

 Request message::